J-Ramalho/industRial/docs/12_glossary.md

 **Type II Error:** The alternative hypothesis holds but the null hypothesis is not rejected by the test.

 **Significance Level:** The probability of a Type I error.
-The probability, com- puted under the null hypothesis, of rejecting the null hypothesis.
+The probability, computed under the null hypothesis, of rejecting the null hypothesis.
 The test is constructed to have a given significance level.
 A commonly used significance level is 5%.

-**Statistical Power:** The probability, computed under the alternative hypoth- esis, of rejecting the null hypothesis.
+**Statistical Power:** The probability, computed under the alternative hypothesis, of rejecting the null hypothesis.
 The statistical power is equal to 1 minus the probability of a Type II error.

-$p$**-value:** A form of a test statistic.
+$p$**-value:** is the probability of obtaining test results at least as extreme as the results actually observed, under the assumption that the null hypothesis is correct.
+A very small p-value means that such an extreme observed outcome would be very unlikely under the null hypothesis.
+A form of a test statistic.
 It is associated with a specific test statistic and a structure of the rejection region.
-The p-value is equal to the signif- icance level of the test in which the observed value of the statistic serves as the threshold.
+The p-value is equal to the significance level of the test in which the observed value of the statistic serves as the threshold.

 ### Linear models

+**Regression:** Relates different variables that are measured on the same sample.
+Regression models are used to describe the effect of one of the variables on the distribution of the other one.
+The former is called the explanatory variable and the later is called the response.

 **R-squared:** is the proportion of the variance in the dependent variable that is predictable from the independent variable(s).
 R-squared gives an indication of the quality of the model and can be calculated with the formula $R^2 = 1 - \frac{VAR(res)}{VAR(y)}$.
 In a linear least squares regression with an intercept term and a single explanator, this is also equal to the squared Pearson correlation coefficient of the dependent variable y and explanatory variable x.
 Is also called Coefficient of Determination.